 MENTOR ME CAREERS

 CAGR Full form stands for compounded annual growth rate or CAGR and is calculated by the following formula, often used in investment decisions.
-Its the average rate at which an initial total investment grows for x number of years.
+It’s the average rate at which an initial total investment grows for x number of years.
+In this blog you can also use our CAGR Calculator to try out some examples

 CAGR formula